imagekit-developer/imagekit-ruby/README.md

 # Quick start guide
 Get started with [official quick start guide](https://docs.imagekit.io/getting-started/quickstart-guides/ruby-on-rails) for integrating ImageKit in Ruby on Rails.

+## Changelog
+### SDK Version 3.0.0
+#### Breaking changes
+**1. Overlay syntax update**
+* In version 3.0.0, we've removed the old overlay syntax parameters such as `oi`, `ot`, `obg`, and [more](https://docs.imagekit.io/features/image-transformations/overlay).
+These parameters are deprecated and will start returning errors when used in URLs.
+Please migrate to the new Layers syntax that supports overlay nesting, provides better positional control, and allows more transformations at the layer level.
+You can start with [examples](https://docs.imagekit.io/features/image-transformations/overlay-using-layers#examples) to learn quickly.
+* You can migrate to the new Layers syntax using the `raw` transformation parameter.

 ## Installation